ARCH 199 DDF: Architectural Design & Digital Fabrication, Erik Hemingway, Ph.D.

 The specific goal of this course is to invite students to appreciate (English) linguistic diversity: how this diversity comes about, its social and cultural production; what social functions do diverse linguistic forms enable; and to what extent do innovations in English language use reflect linguistic and literary creativity and expressions of solidarity and identity.
 This course is organized as a seminar, where readings of texts and audio-video clips will be used as starting points for discussions and interpretations of various issues introduced through the course of the semester.
 Furthermore, some classic works will be selected and each student will have the opportunity to pick one of them, deeply analyze it, and present the analysis to the class.
 The class then discusses and critiques the information presented.
 Finally, students will be required to write 4 response papers, one for each section (II-V), that together will highlight the value of cross-cultural study of language (English) in the understanding of the total range of human experience.

-***This coursehas been approved by all colleges for general education credits for Humananities & Arts: Literature and the Arts and Cultural Studies: Western Cultures and Non-Western Cultures (choose one).***
+**This course will be petitioned for general education credits for Humanities & Arts: Literature and the Arts and Cultural Studies: Western Cultures and Non-Western Cultures (choose one).**

 Instructor: Rakesh M. Bhatt is a Professor of Linguistics specializing in sociolinguistics of language contact, in particular, issues of migration, minorities and multilingualism, code-switching, language ideology, and world Englishes.
 The empirical focus of his work has been on South Asian languages; particularly, Kashmiri, Hindi, and Indian English.
 His study, Verb Movement and the Syntax of Kashmiri (1999, Kluwer Academic Press), was published in the series, Studies in Natural Language and Linguistic Theory.
 He has also co-authored another book, World Englishes (2008, Cambridge University Press).
 He is the author of essays in the Journal of Sociolinguistics, Annual Review of Anthropology, International Journal of the Sociology of Language, International Journal of Applied Linguistics, Lingua, World Englishes, Studies in Second Language Acquisition, Second Language Research, English Language and Linguistics and other venues.
 He is working on a book-length manuscript, under contract with Cambridge University Press, on the sociolinguistic patterns of subordination of Kashmiri language in Diaspora.